 How do I play?

 Look for the lottery sign in your favorite local stores and ask for a Lucky for Life® ticket.
 Dates (like birthdays and anniversaries) are popular choices, but choose any 5 numbers you want between 1 and 48.
 Then pick 1 “Lucky Ball” number between 1 and 18.
 Or, skip the play slip and our computer can pick lucky numbers for you!
-We have drawings every Monday & Thursday, and you can check the numbers here anytime.
+We have drawings every night, and you can check the numbers here anytime.